Student Voices Transform Teaching

 Explore varied styles of feedback in this American Idol style session that will challenge your creative thinking and collaboration skills.

-Lead by Dr. Kelli Peck Parrott and Dr. Jason Arnold.
+Dr. Kelli Peck Parrott and Dr. Jason Arnold

 Discover how to use Zoom conferencing application as a live discussion platform for providing effective feedback to students.